gem5/gem5-resources/README.md

 same licence as 'src/square/square.cpp'.
 `src/hsa-agent-pkt/HSA_Interface.[h|.cpp]` are licensed under a BSD Lisense (A University of Maryland copyright).
+* **hip-samples**: Consult individual copyright notices of the source file in 'src/hip-samples/src'
 * **spec 2006**: SPEC CPU 2006 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2006/) thus, it cannot be freely distributed.
 Consult individual copyright notices of source files in `src/spec-2006`.